 Back to School Safety Tip #4

 Create an emergency drill schedule and conduct drills monthly.
+This creates a continuum of learning and allows for inefficiencies to be fixed.

 Back to School Safety Tip #5